Broken (1993 film): Plot

 The film begins with a scene of a person being executed by hanging.
 The trap door opens and the person drops with a serene smile on his face.
-The movie then cuts to footage of an amateur video taken from inside a car going through various parts of a city, as the backwards "n" from the Broken album cover and the title "broken" is shown, superimposed as a glass overlay.
-The car goes from the middle-class suburbs to, literally, the other side of the tracks into a shoddy industrial area.
-A brief shot of a "Meat District" sign is shown.
+The movie then cuts to footage of an amateur video taken from inside a car going through various parts of a city, from the middle-class suburbs to, literally, the other side of the tracks into a shoddy industrial area.
 The car approaches a young man on the sidewalk.
 Almost immediately, he is suddenly seen in a basement, tied with a seatbelt to a chair and cleave-gagged while being forced to watch a television.

 The music video for "Pinion" begins to play.
 It begins in a bathroom.
 The camera zooms in on a toilet flushing, and a network of pipes is shown leading to a contraption with a large gear system and a pressure gauge on it.
 As the camera zooms out, a tight plastic bodybag-like suit suspended in a padded cell with six rods by the side is shown, with the end of the pipes attached to the mouth portion with water gushing in, presumably to drown the person inside.
 An alternative interpretation is that the person bound inside is being fed the "waste of the world" coming through the pipes.

-Cutting back to the amateur video, the killer, wearing some sort of leather mask, drags the victim's head back and forces him to drink some sort of liquid from a jerrycan.
+Cutting back to the amateur video, the killer, wearing some sort of leather mask, pulls the victim's head back and forces him to drink some sort of liquid from a jerrycan.
 The middle of the music video for "Wish" is again interrupted by amateur footage, showing the victim chained to a table with a large wad of a dark substance on his face.
 As the killer is then seen putting his pants on, it is usually assumed that the substance is feces.
 After the video ends, the killer repeatedly rewinds to the part of the music video where Trent Reznor screams "fist fuck!" and begins to rub his fist.